haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 		php bin/magento setup:upgrade

-	We highly recommend having Magento already installed if you followed the [First time deployment]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html).
+	We highly recommend having Magento already installed if you followed the [首次部署]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html).
 If you haven't installed the Magento application yet, use the [`magento setup:install`]({{ page.baseurl }}/install-gde/install/cli/install-cli.html) command instead.
 Be advised, you may encounter issues with enabled modules on a fresh installation.
 4. Clean the Magento cache:

 		php bin/magento cache:clean